RichBu/Device_Logger/README.md

 Getting Data In:
-Originally the system was a timed logged file that was stored on the network.
-At the users timed intervals, the data logged file was uploaded to the mySQL database.
+Originally the system was a batched logged file that was stored on the network.
+At the users intervals, the data logged file was uploaded to the mySQL database.
 Eventually the data was set up to be collected on-line and in real time.

 Manual Upload: